sighingnow/jekyll-gitbook/_pages/CRM.md

 <br/>

-> ##### TIP
+> ##### NOTE
 >
 > Zendesk free trial is valid for 14 days only.
-So, you need to complete the configuration and all tests within this time frame.\*\*
+So, you need to complete the configuration and all tests within this time frame.
 > {: .block-tip }

-> **Note:** Zendesk free trial is valid for 14 days only.
-So, you need to complete the configuration and all tests within this time frame.

 - Navigate to [Zendesk](https://www.zendesk.com/) website.